bengal/scripts/ipsec/README.md

  - on host1, the NM connection is activated
  - on both hosts, the "check" action is invoked to check if the VPN is functional

+Some tests have the "cs-" prefix, indicating that they are client/server tests, i.e. NetworkManager is used on both host1 and host2.

 To run all tests, use "./test.sh all".